THEOplayer/samples-ios-sdk/Basic-Playback/Guides/howto-theoplayer-ios-sdk-integration/README.md

 !["THEOplayer SDK Content"][01]

+Recent version of the THEOplayer SDK offer a `THEOplayerSDK.framework` and `THEOplayerSDK.xcframework` file.
+You should try to use `THEOplayerSDK.xcframework` whenever possible.

 Drag and drop **`THEOplayer SDK`** file from **`Finder`** as shown in the screenshot below:

 !["Drag And Drop THEOplayer SDK"][02]